Scatter Correction in X-ray CT by Physics-Inspired Deep Learning: Physics-Inspired Scatter Correction

-The smoothness of $\bar{b}_\theta$ relative to $\Delta\bar{s}_\theta$ can be observed in Fig.~\ref{fig:CTmeeting_b_delta_s_example}.
-To obtain this figure, we first computed estimates of the power spectra $S_\Delta[i]$ and $S_b[i], i = 0, 1, \ldots, 63$, of $\Delta s_\theta $ and $b_\theta$, respectively, by taking the squared magnitude discrete Fourier transform (DFT) of $\Delta s_\theta(t)$ and $b_\theta(t)$ with respect to detector coordinate $t$ discretized to $64$ pixels, and then averaging over 360 view angles $\theta \in \Theta$, and over 27 different phantoms.
-The phantoms used to compute these estimates were drawn from the 3D monochromatic parallel beam experiments, described in Section \ref{sec:data_generation}.
-Then, we determined the fraction of energy contained in the frequencies up to $q \in \{0, \ldots, Q-1\}$ by computing the cumulative sums $\sum_{i=0}^q S_\Delta[i]$ and $\sum_{i=0}^q S_b[i]$ and normalizing by the respective total energies.
+\end{itemize} In contrast, the difference $\Delta\bar{s}_\theta$ typically has higher bandwidth, however, we do not need to estimate it, since it can be extracted exactly from the total measurements (the measured data).

+The smoothness of $\bar{b}_\theta$ relative to $\Delta\bar{s}_\theta$ can be observed in Fig.~\ref{fig:CTmeeting_b_delta_s_example}, which depicts the normalized cummulative energy in the respective power spectral estimates computed over 27 different phantoms used in the 3D monochromatic parallel beam experiments (Sec.~\ref{sec:data_generation}).
 As seen in Fig.~\ref{fig:CTmeeting_b_delta_s_example}, $\Delta s_{\theta}$ has a power spectrum close to that of white noise, with cumulative energy fraction increasing linearly with frequency.
 In contrast, $b_{\theta}$ has a large fraction of its energy concentrated in the first few frequency components: the DC component alone accounts for about 45\%, and the first 11 components capture about 75\% of the energy in $b_{\theta}$.